kyma-project/kyma/docs/kyma/12-08-connect-external-application.md

 ## Steps

-### Deploy the XF Addons and provision Commerce mock
+### Deploy the XF addons and provision Commerce mock

-Commerce mock is a part of the XF Addons that are cluster-wide addons giving access to three instances of mocks that simulate external applications sending events to Kyma.
+Commerce mock is a part of the XF addons that are cluster-wide addons giving access to three instances of mocks that simulate external applications sending events to Kyma.

-Follow these steps to deploy XF Addons and add Commerce mock in the `orders-service` Namespace:
+Follow these steps to deploy XF addons and add Commerce mock in the `orders-service` Namespace:

 <div tabs name="provision-mock" group="connect-external-application">
   <details>